askeladdk/CCEngine/README.md

 # CCEngine
----

-> He who controls the past, commands the future.
+> He who controls the past commands the future.
 >
-> He who commands the future, conquers the past.
+> He who commands the future conquers the past.
 >
 > -- Kane